 I now consider my confidence a huge asset.
 I may not know how a situation will turn out, but I trust myself to make the best of it and to bounce back if it doesn’t go as expected.

-So how do you build more confidence?
-Here are a few tips that I’ve learned along the way, and new ones that I’ve recently begun practicing:
+To build more confidence – whether on your own or through a resource like confidence coaching – here are a few tips that I’ve learned along the way, and new ones that I’ve recently begun practicing:

 1. Get a Grip On Your Thoughts